actions-cool/issues-helper/web/docs/base.en-US.md

 - [Reference to on](/en-US/guide/ref#-github-docs)
 - `${{ github.event.issue.number }}` is the current issue.
 [More references](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events)
 - `assignees` support multiple and separated by comma
+- You can assign up to 10 people to each issue

 ## `add-labels`